 Deacs create plenty of good opportunities as forward Sean Okoli nets first tally of spring

-Ryan Martin is in his eighth season on the Wake Forest men's soccer staff and sixth year as a full-time assistant coach.
+Ryan Martin is in his eighth season on the Wake Forest men's soccer staff and fifth season as the recruiting coordinator.

 In 2009, Wake Forest advanced to its fourth straight College Cup and finished the season with a 17-4-3 record.
 The Deacs also won their second straight Atlantic Coast Conference regular season title, finishing the conference regular season with a 5-2-1 record.
 The Demon Deacons led the ACC with 49 goals in 2009 and finished 11th in the country in scoring offense, averaging 2.04 goals per game.